Huntington Bancshares: 21st century

+In July 2025, Huntington Bancshares announced its acquisition of Texas-based lender Veritex Community Bank for $1.9 billion in an all-stock transaction.

+On 27 October 2025, Huntington Bancshares announced the acquisition of Cadence Bank for $7.4 billion in an all-stock deal.
+The transaction is expected to create a bank with assets of $276 billion and deposits of $220 billion.

 Huntington Preferred Capital

-Huntington Bancshares also operates Huntington Preferred Capital, Inc., a real estate investment trust (REIT).
-It was organized under Ohio law in 1992 and designated as a REIT in 1998.
+Huntington Bancshares also operates Huntington Preferred Capital, a real estate investment trust (REIT).
+It was organized under Ohio law in 1992 and designated a REIT in 1998.
 Four related parties own HPCI's common stock: Huntington Capital Financing LLC; Huntington Preferred Capital II, Inc.; Huntington Preferred Capital Holdings, Inc.; and Huntington Bancshares Incorporated.
-All these entities are tied via ownership and/or interlocking directorships to Huntington Bancshares, either directly or through Huntington National Bank.
+All these entities are tied via ownership and/or interlocking directorships to Huntington Bancshares, directly or through Huntington National Bank.
 In addition to the common stock, Huntington Preferred Capital also issued two million shares of preferred stock, paying a quarterly cash dividend of $0.4925 per share.
 This stock is largely held by the same companies as the common stock, but a small fraction of the available shares are sold on the open market.
-Huntington Preferred Capital had one subsidiary, HPCLI, Inc., a taxable REIT subsidiary formed in March 2001 for the purpose of holding certain assets (primarily leasehold improvements).
+Huntington Preferred Capital had one subsidiary, HPCLI, Inc., a taxable REIT subsidiary formed in 2001 for the purpose of holding certain assets (primarily leasehold improvements).
 On December 31, 2007, Huntington Preferred Capital paid common stock dividends consisting of cash and the stock of HPCLI to its common stock shareholders.
 After the stock dividend was paid, HPCLI became a wholly owned subsidiary of Huntington Preferred Capital Holdings, which holds all the shares of HPCLI.

-TCF merger

-On December 13, 2020, Huntington announced a merger with Detroit-based TCF Bank.
-Under the terms of the merger agreement, the bank would retain the Huntington name and the company and retail bank would remain headquartered in Columbus.
-As part of the merger, the company also announced it would close 198 branches due to overlap.
-This included all 97 branches located inside Meijer stores in Michigan.
-Regulators announced on May 26, 2021 that TCF Bank would be required by the Department of Justice to sell 13 branches in Michigan.
-These branches were purchased by Horizon Bank at the end of the third quarter.
-The final approval was given for the merger and it was completed on June 9, 2021.
-The combined bank has $175 billion in assets.

-The company's retail banking business remains headquartered in Columbus.
-The company's commercial banking business is based in the TCF Building in downtown Detroit, which was renamed the Huntington Tower.
-The building was originally intended to house Chemical Financial prior to its merger with TCF.
-The building houses 800 employees of the combined company.

-The merger allowed Huntington to enter Minnesota and Colorado for the first time.
-The merged bank has 1,100 branches stretching from West Virginia to Colorado; its most important markets are Columbus, Detroit, Minneapolis-St. Paul, and Chicago.
-The merger also led to the closure of TCF Bank's only branch in South Dakota.
-TCF branches were converted in the fourth quarter of 2021.